Summary

 Total Armed Services Personnel

-The U.S. Army, Navy, Marine Corps, Air Force, Space Force, and Coast Guard collectively maintain a combined strength of approximately 1.3 million active duty service members and 738,000 reserve and national guard members as of June 30, 2024.
-The U.S. military also employs about 754,000 civilians, giving it a total force of about 2.8 million.
+The U.S. Army, Navy, Marine Corps, Air Force, Space Force, and Coast Guard collectively maintain a combined strength of approximately 1.32 million active duty service members as of September 30, 2024.
+Additionally, there are about 738,000 reserve and National Guard members, and 754,000 civilian employees, based on data from June 30, 2024, giving the U.S. military a total force of approximately 2.8 million.

 Detailed Branch Analysis: U.S. Military Personnel Numbers